ip2location/ip2proxy-pecl/README.md

 # IP2Proxy PECL Extension
-This PECL extension allows you to  detect proxy servers with country, region, city, ISP, domain, usage type, ASN, security threat and proxy type information using IP2Proxy binary database.
+This PECL extension allows you to  detect proxy servers with country, region, city, ISP, domain, usage type, ASN, security threat, proxy type and provider information using IP2Proxy binary database.

 To compile it, you will need to have the IP2Proxy C library installed.